 MUZZY is the world’s #1 language course for children, featuring popular animated characters, rich immersion methodology, and engaging stories, games, and exercises.
 MUZZY is currently available to learn British English, American English, Spanish, Latin-American Spanish, Chinese (Pinyin), Korean (RR), French, German, and Italian.
 The award winning program now has a whole new generation of interactive content that will emerge for today’s tech-savvy children and all levels of early language learners worldwide.
-Visit the MUZZY Online web site and enter pt and your library bar code numbers to access.
+Visit the MUZZY Online web site and enter your Waggin bar code number to access.

 - Research and Citation